rstacruz/safe-async/Readme.md

 });
 ~~~

-#### With promises

-You can also return a from the function. safe will automatically figure out
+__With promises:__ You can also return a promise from the function.
+Safe-async
-what to do from that.
+will automatically figure out what to do from that.

 ~~~ js
 getFirstPost = safe(function() {